Integrating Services

 Timeout handling

-Steps have a configurable timeout (default 30 seconds).
-If your service takes longer:
+Steps have a configurable timeout (default: 30 seconds).
+If your work takes longer:

 -